Norwegian Labour Market

 Statistics Norway publishes data on monthly earnings for almost 400 occupational groups.
 Employees’ occupations are classified based on the actual job content, and not their educational level, type of employment contract, wage or sector.

-The searchable table on Statistics Norway’s website contains data for almost 400 occupational groups for 2022.
-As per the latest data, mining managers were the highest-earning occupational group, followed by trade brokers managers and securities and finance dealers and brokers.
+The searchable table on Statistics Norway’s website contains data for almost 400 occupational groups for 2023.
+As per the latest data, mining managers were the highest-earning occupational group, followed by trade brokers managers and financial and insurance services branch managers.

 Note that the monthly earnings referred to in the visualizations below include agreed monthly earnings, including bonuses and irregular supplements, but exclude overtime pay.

 The uneven distribution of earnings within each occupation is the reason why the average wage is higher than the median wage.
-The median is the centerpoint of the distribution and in 2021, according to the data provided by Statistics Norway, the median was around 5,000 NOK lower than the average.
+The median is the centerpoint of the distribution and in 2023, according to the data provided by Statistics Norway, the median was around 5,700 NOK lower than the average at 50 660 NOK, compared to the average which stood at 56,360 NOK.

 Earnings by occupation and sector